-One of the most unusual and curious buildings on the Killerton estate, with many interesting stories to tell.
-Built as a summer-house called 'Ladycott', it then housed an unruly bear cub.
-During World War II three teachers slept here to find peace and quiet from the two schools that were evacuated here.
+Visit one of the most unusual and curious buildings on the Killerton estate that has so many interesting stories to tell.
+Built as a summer house called 'Ladycott' that originally housed an unruly bear cub.
+During World War II three teachers slept here to find peace and quiet from the two schools that were evacuated and staying in the house.

 The rustic bridge

 Before the gardens were landscaped in the early 19th Century, the whole area was a Deer Park.
 The rustic bridge crosses the remains of the Deer fence, designed to prevent the private herd from jumping out of the park.
 Originally built at the same time as the Bear's hut, it is constructed in the same style.